LordRaydenMK/SuperheroesAndroid/README.md

 This sample uses [kotest][kotest] as a testing library.
 The presentation logic is tested by mocking the Retrofit Service and using a `TestViewModel` that uses `MutableSharedFlow` instead of `MutableStateFlow` and remembers all events.
 Tests use the real schedulers and Turbine for testing `Flow`.

-The view is tested in isolation using Espresso, by setting a ViewState using `bind()` and verifying the correct elements are displayed/hidden and the text matches the expected.
-There is also one E2E espresso test that uses `MockWebServer` and tests both fragments + activity together.
-The E2E test is a bit flaky.
+The view is tested in isolation using Espresso, by setting a ViewState and verifying the correct elements are displayed/hidden and the text matches the expected.

+There is also one E2E (black box) test using Maestro that tests both fragments + activity together.

 ## Acknowledgments